- 5 Dec 2019

-This Privacy Notice illustrates how your personal data will be used by the Scottish Government in relation to the operation of the Scottish Government's shared equity schemes ('the schemes') – Help to Buy (Scotland), Open Market Shared Equity, New Supply Shared Equity and Homestake.
-The term "Scottish Government" includes administering agents and solicitors appointed to act on behalf of the Scottish Government in delivering the schemes.
+This Privacy Notice illustrates how your personal data will be used by the Scottish Government in relation to the operation of the Scottish Government’s shared equity schemes (‘the schemes’) – Help to Buy (Scotland), the First Home Fund, Open Market Shared Equity, New Supply Shared Equity and Homestake.
+The term “Scottish Government” includes administering agents and solicitors appointed to act on behalf of the Scottish Government in delivering the schemes.

 The Privacy Notice provides you with information about your rights under the General Data Protection Regulation (EU) 2016/679 [GDPR] and the Data Protection Act 1998 (as amended) [the Data Protection Legislation] and how to action these rights.

 - to process applications for the shared equity schemes;

 - to record details of owners and properties where the Scottish Government has an equity stake;

 - to carry out our obligations arising from contracts entered into by you and us;